-You should always see your vet before administering any kind of medications to your four-legged friend, because dosages for humans and dosages for pets are wildly different.
+You should always see your veterinarian before administering any kind of over-the-counter medications to your four-legged friend because dosages for humans and dosages for pets are wildly different.

 And, like ibuprofen, aspirin is an NSAID with a narrow margin of error when it comes to correctly dosing an animal.
 If you give your dog too much of the drug, it can have nasty side effects, some of them serious and even life-threatening.